IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 ## Infanticide

 Section 178 of the Crimes Act 1961 allows mothers who murder their children when they are experiencing mental illness to be charged with the less severe crime of *infanticide*.
 Infanticide has a maximum 3-year prison sentence where murder has a maximum sentence of life imprisonment.
 If the circumstances permit, a jury may return a verdict of infanticide instead of murder or manslaughter.
+Infanticide was introduced in the *Crimes Act 1961* and was based on the *United Kingdom Infanticide Act 1938*.

 Research shows that mental health issues like postnatal depression are a risk for both mothers and fathers.
 In New Zealand, there is at least one case of a man being charged with murder where a woman he would have been charged with infanticide.